dariaomelkina/MacOS_drivers_instruction/README.md

 On a further note, the default language for the DriverKit API is C++17.

 ### Entitlements:
-Entitlements are required as one of the security measures.
+Entitlements are required as one of the security measures, they declare capabilities of extentions.

 In order for driver to interact with devices and services, You are required to request the entitlement for DriverKit development from Apple.